rickapps/dots-game/README.md

 ## Important Files

 ### startup.html, startup.js:
 Client entry point to the game.
 Normally the startup page is not seen by the user.
 When the page is loaded, localStorage is checked for an unfinished game.
 If found, the user is redirected to */resume/*.
 Otherwise, the user is redirected to */new/*.
-If the load script does not complete, the startup page is displayed.
+In the rare event the load script does not complete, the startup page is displayed.
 The user can click a link for */reset/*.

 ### error.html:
-Page is displayed in response to server errors.
-User is given the option to clear localStorage.
-New versions of the dots game sometimes change the file structure of localStorage.
+The error page is displayed in response to server errors.
+The user is given the option to clear localStorage.
+New versions of this game sometimes change the file structure of localStorage.
+Clearing storage might fix certain server issues.

 ### mainpage.html, mainpage.js:
 The dots game page and associated javascript functions that affect the user interface.